Robin Arzon: Beginning of fitness journey

 In the summer of 2002, while an undergrad, Arzón was taken hostage with 40 others in a wine bar in Manhattan's East Village.
 "A man, armed with three pistols and a samurai sword, shot three people, doused the group with kerosene and threatened them with a barbecue lighter.
-He grabbed Arzon by the hair and held the gun and lighter to her head while using her as a human shield to communicate with police.
+He grabbed Arzón by the hair and held the gun and lighter to her head while using her as a human shield to communicate with police.
 Two patrons eventually tackled the man, giving police the opportunity to enter the bar and subdue him."

-This trauma inspired Arzon to begin running for the first time in her life.
+This trauma inspired Arzón to begin running for the first time in her life.
 A year later, in 2003, she saw a flyer for a 10K race at a bank on a Friday afternoon and spontaneously decided to join the run the following morning.
-This 10K would be Arzon's very first race and first athletic endeavor of her life.
+This 10K would be Arzón's very first race and first athletic endeavor of her life.
 She said of the whim, "I had no idea how far the 10km distance was in miles."
-After the race, she began running 2-3 miles at a time in between her law school classes.
+After the race, she began running 2–3 miles at a time in between her law school classes.

-Over the course of the next decade, while pursuing law, she fell in love with running, health, and fitness and began to prepare for a career change.

-Arzon has since run over 50 races, including 25 marathons, three 50-mile ultramarathons, and one 100-mile race.
-She ran her first marathon, the New York Marathon, in 2010.
+She has since run over 50 races, including 25 marathons, three 50-mile ultramarathons, and one 100-mile race.
+She ran her first marathon, the New York City Marathon, in 2010.
 She once ran five marathons in five days for MS Run the US in honor of her mother, documented in the documentary Run It Out.
 She completed her first 100-mile race at the Keys100 - a race that begins in Key Largo and ends in Key West, Florida - in less than 30 hours in 2016.

 Transition to health and fitness career

-In 2012, Arzon began a career in health and fitness after leaving her job at the law firm.
+In 2012, Arzón began a career in health and fitness after leaving her job at the law firm.
 She began this time as a freelance sports reporter, writing for publications like Newsweek and New York Magazine.
 She did sports reporting from the London Olympics in 2012.